robhagemans/hoard-of-gwbasic/PeatSoft/README.md

 PeatSoft collection
 ===================

-This directory contains programs found on the _GW-BASIC Doucumentation and Utilities_ page once maintained by PeatSoft and now preserved at http://web.archive.org/web/20091026193347/www.xs4all.nl/~hwiegman/gwbasic.html
+This directory contains programs found on the _GW-BASIC Documentation and Utilities_ page maintained by PeatSoft at https://hwiegman.home.xs4all.nl/gwbasic.html

 The programs are not indexed or otherwise organised.